ekfiagbedzi/WebScraping/README.md

 The JSON file was then dumped into a public AWS S3 bucket with the link Image data was dumped into a public AWS S3 bucket
 A SQL database was then created and stored in postgresql database using AWS RDS server

+## Docekr in headless mode
+The code has been made to run in headless mode by adding an argument `("--headless")` to the driver options This eliminates issues such as website "slowness" and allows the code too run in the background

+## Running the scrapper in a docker container
+A docker image was created for the scrapper.
+To access it, `docker pull emmacode/neuronal_promoters:v1`

+To run the application
+`docker run -v ~/.aws/:/root/.aws:ro -it emmacode/neuronal_promoters:v1`